There are numerous types of massage. These can include:

 Deep tissue massage utilises a wide range of techniques which are focused on stretching, mobilising and manipulating the muscles of the body along with the ligaments and tendons.
 These powerful techniques are designed to get to the root of your muscular pain, working into painful ‘knots’ and trigger points to give you effective pain relief.

 As the name suggests remedial massage is tailored to address clients’ specific needs.
 This can be for general aches and pains to promoting deep relaxation.
-Often advice on injury management and rehabilitation also provided if required.
+Often advice on injury management and rehabilitation can also be provided if required.

 Remedial massage generally involves working deeper through the muscle layers, similarly to deep tissue massage.